How do you promote an artist? By promote I mean publicise, market, shout, plug, etc.

 I thought I would blog about this as it is something I have been doing for some time, for bands and for individuals.
 There are some basic things that I have been doing.

 Promotion is often about getting an artist’s name known.
-It’s about pushing that name around, largely on the social media, primarily Twitter, Facebook, Reverb Nation, Myspace or what ever else comes to hand that seems to work.
+It’s about pushing that name around, largely on the social media, primarily Twitter, Facebook, Reverb Nation, Myspace or whatever else comes to hand that seems to work.

 You believe that an artist is worth promoting or you see the potential in a band and you want to give them a helping hand.
 I promote acts through my magazine #Arts in Leicestershire.
 That sits at the centre of a web of social media connections.
 Bear in mind that Leicester/shire is a place brimming with musical talent of all kinds and beyond that many artists who work in comedy, dance, digital arts, photography, painting, poetry, writing and so on.

 Apart from shouting about a named act or artist, I also have to say why they are good.
-We do this through setting up profiles and through reviews of their work.
+We do this by setting up profiles and through reviews of their work.
 If they bring out an album, EP or track I promote that.
 If they have show, gig or exhibition, I push that out too.

 Apart from Internet-based work I also issue press releases and plug songs with radio DJs.
 True, most of this happens on the Internet but there is still a big world of paper-based newspapers and magazines that will take material about artists and their work.
 We can’t neglect this, no matter how powerful, the web is, people still read paper and listen to the radio.